 “I am very happy that Save the Children supported my child to get an Aadhaar Card.
 I have also applied for a Disability Certificate for him, which will help me add his name in the Ration Card.
 I would not have been able to do this on my own,” shares teary-eyed Anshu’s father, Sher Singh.

 The project for Children in Street Situation started in 2020 in Agra.
 Over a period of one year, more than 2,000 children were reached in four urban slums in the city.
 These children were linked to legal identities for availing the benefits of government welfare schemes.

-Children like Anshu deserve their share of happiness, and Save the Children is working relentlessly to ensure that such children are not left behind because of who they are or where they come from.
+Children like Anshu deserve their share of happiness, and Save the Children is working relentlessly, in close coordination with the Department of Women and Child Development and State Commission for Protection of Child Rights (SCPCR) to ensure that such children are not left behind, in availing and accessing the welfare schemes of government, because of who they are or where they come from.

 A recent report stated that the National Commission for Protection of Child Rights (NCPCR) has chalked out a rehabilitation plan for all children in street situations.
 “Among the street children, we basically found three types of children — first who ran away from their homes or have been abandoned and are living on the streets alone; second those who are staying with their families and their whole family hustles on the streets; and the third category is those who live in nearby slums, so in day time, they are on streets and at night, they go to their homes,” explained NCPCR chairperson Priyank Kanoongo.